Yatharth-5/Desktop-Assistant/README.md

 # Desktop-Assistant
-This is the virtual assistant like alexa, and is capable of performing a variety of tasks
+This is a virtual assistant like alexa, and is capable of performing a variety of tasks